a7meddsamii/Trotti-UL/README.md

 The **Account Management** module allows students to create and manage their accounts for the electric scooter service.
 Features include:

-- Create a personal account with identity details (name, birth date, gender, age, University Laval ID)
+- Create a personal account with identity details (name, birthdate, gender, age, University Laval ID)
 - Set up login credentials (email and secure password) with sessions expiring after 60 minutes